 2017 – simplification and cuts for most people

-In 2017, Lloyds Bank announced major changes to the way it charged for overdrafts which came into effect in November 2017 for Lloyds, Halifax and Bank of Scotland accounts.
+In 2017, Lloyds Bank announced major changes to the way it charged for overdrafts which came into effect in November 2017 for the Lloyds group of banks.

 The previous complicated system was replaced by a simple: